Recycling In Switzerland: What Are The Rules?

 Used Clothes & Shoes

 There are dedicated collection points for used clothing and shoes at waste disposal points throughout the country.
-It’s also possible to donate these items to various charity organizations, and you can even attempt selling them online.
+Donating these items to various charity organizations is possible, and you can even attempt selling them online.

 Also, you can’t just recycle anything.
-Damaged and dirty clothes will not be accepted, and if you’re trying to recycle shoes, you should make sure to bring both shoes and tie them together.
+Damaged and dirty clothes will not be accepted, and if you’re trying to recycle shoes, you should bring both shoes and tie them together.
 Mattresses and cushions also can’t be recycled, but duvets, linens, stuffed toys, and down cushions can.

 Other Waste

-What about household waste, or items that can’t be recycled?
+What about household waste or items that can’t be recycled?
 Anything that cannot be recycled must be disposed of in bin bags with paid stickers and taken to a designated waste collection point.
-This waste usually gets incinerated and turned into energy, so it’s also being recycled in a way.
+This waste usually gets incinerated and turned into energy, so it’s also being recycled.

-The easiest way to get rid of non-recyclable household waste is to sign up for a garbage collection service.
+The easiest way to eliminate non-recyclable household waste is to sign up for a garbage collection service.
 But this is pricey in Switzerland, and you can also choose to drop off the bags at certain waste collection points.
 The only issue is that these collection points are scarce, and depending on where exactly you are in Switzerland, garbage collection might be your only option.

 How is Garbage Collected in Swiss Cities?

 There are two ways of collecting garbage in Swiss cities.
 Citizens can sign up for door-to-door garbage collection, which is the most convenient option because they don’t have to take their trash anywhere.
-The waste collection takes place on designated days, which differ from city to city.
+The waste collection occurs on designated days, which differ from city to city.

-In order to be eligible for door-to-door collection, you must pay for it by purchasing bin bags with taxed stickers.
-These are available at supermarkets, but you often have to ask for them at the cash register, because at one point they were being stolen quite often.
+To be eligible for door-to-door collection, you must pay for it by purchasing bin bags with taxed stickers.
+These are available at supermarkets, but you often have to ask for them at the cash register because at one point, they were being stolen quite often.
 The prices for these bags vary depending on the size and region, and it’s generally cheaper to dispose of the recycled waste yourself.

 You can also just drop off your waste at one of the many waste collection points throughout the city, which is what most people do.
-Use this Switzerland recycling map to see which collection points are closest to you, and make sure that they accept all kinds of waste that you’re planning on recycling.
+Use this Switzerland recycling map to see which collection points are closest to you, and make sure they accept all kinds of waste you plan on recycling.

 Just type in the city or zip code where you’re at, and include the type of waste you want to dispose of and the map will show you all the nearest waste collection points.